 The Executive Directors' remuneration consists of salary, allowance, bonus and other customary benefits as deemed appropriate.
 The Non-Executive Directors' remuneration consists of annual flat fees as a Board member and allowance for attendance of meetings.
-The Directors' remuneration is disclosed in Note 25 and 29 of the Financial Statements and the components of remuneration for the financial year 2021 are as follows:
+The Directors' remuneration is disclosed in Note 25 and 29 of the Financial Statements and the components of remuneration for the financial year 2022 are as follows:

-to the Board for consideration.
-All Independent directors were found independent of management and free from any business or other relationship which could interfere with the exercise of independent judgment and able to act in the best interests of the Group.
+were found independent of management and free from any business or other relationship which could interfere with the exercise of independent judgment and able to act in the best interests of the Group.

 The Board is recommended by the Code to comprise a majority of Independent Directors if the Chairman is not an Independent Director.
-The non adoption of the Code recommendation by the Board is because the Chairman is the founder of the Group with extensive knowledge, skill and experience.
-He is competent to lead the Group towards achieving its success.
+The Board adopts the Code recommendation by having the majority of Independent Directors and furthermore, the Chairman is Independent Non-Executive Director.